Crying is a baby’s main form of communication.

 A colicky baby may cry for several hours on any given day.
 Though it is not known what causes colic, some feel it is due to abdominal discomfort caused by gassiness.

 The good news is that there are ways to soothe your baby.
-Some parents have successfully calmed their babies with an herbal remedy called gripe water.
+Some parents believe they have successfully calmed their babies with an herbal remedy called gripe water.
+But gripe water carries the risk for some side effects and safety concerns.

 Several over-the-counter products are marketed for relieving colic symptoms in babies.
-Naturally, you may be concerned about some of the ingredients in these products.
+Naturally, you may be concerned about some ingredients in these products.

 If you are going to try a remedy, you want one that is safe.